OpenMDAO/dymos/dymos/docs/examples/multibranch_trajectory.rst

 this model, we start with 3 cells and 3 motors.
 We will simulate failure of a cell or battery by setting "n_parallel" to 2.

-Branching phases are a set of linked phases in a trajectory where the inputs ends ofmultiple phases are connected to the output of a single phase.
+Branching phases are a set of linked phases in a trajectory where the input ends of multiple phases are connected to the output of a single phase.
 This way you can simulate alternative trajectory paths in the same model.
 For this example, we will start with a single phase ("phase0") that simulates the model for one hour.
 Three follow-on phases will be linked to the output of the